SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 A trailing closure is written after the function call's parentheses, even though it is still an argument to the function.
-When you use the trailing closure syntax, you don't write the argument label for the closure as part of the function call.
+When you use the trailing closure syntax, you don't write the argument label for the first closure as part of the function call.
+A function call can include multiple trailing closures, however, the examples below use a single trailing closure

 .. testcode:: closureSyntax